-How to keep your WordPress site secure
+How to keep your WordPress site secure from attacks

 A compromised website damages your brand reputation and can lead to loss of leads and sales due to the damage the vulnerabilities expose